Vintage suitcase style record players are making a comeback.

 It also offers a heavier bass sound thanks to the bass boost feature.
 Th Jensen turntable is designed for a permanent setup, so it doesn’t offer the type of portability that this Victrola model does.
 But if you’re looking for a higher volume, a deeper bass, and basically more bells and whistles, all at a similarly low price, then the Jensen may just fit the bill.

-Victrola Suitcase Turntable With Speakers: Conclusion and Rating
+Victrola Suitcase Turntable Review: Conclusion And Rating

 The Victrola Vintage 3-Speed Bluetooth Suitcase Turntable With Speakers may not be the top record player with speakers, but it’s great for the audiophile on a budget and in search of the best possible listening experience at an affordable price.